lionggele/COMP2042_CW_hfygl1/Readme.md

 Bugs:
 1. spawn a random cell when it does not move
-2. close button when end of the scene
 3. When 2 sets of same cells move horizontally, it only changeCell for the nearest to the edge.